percona/everest-doc/docs/use/monitor_endpoints.md

     The `everestctl monitoring enable` command has some [limitations](#limitations).
 It is recommended that you review these limitations carefully.
 These limitations will be addressed and resolved in the subsequent releases.

+To add monitoring in Percona Everest from the CLI:
+{.power-number}

 1. You can add monitoring in Percona Everest using the following command:

     ```sh